SEUangelfish/DataStructure/README.md

-# DataStructure
+# DataStructureLibrary
-this warehouse contains some unusual data structures implemented by C++ generic programming. below are data structures which have been implemented and tested for availability：
+this warehouse contains some useful data structures not available in STL.
+All of them are implemented by C++ generic programming.

+below are data structures which have been implemented and tested for availability：
 1. IntervalHeap  # also know as double-ended heap providing both maximum and minimum query online with the time complexity of O(logn)